My story: from blogging innovator to a two-generation digital nomad family. 25+ years of making money online and traveling the world.

 The World’s First Digital Nomad?

 The digital nomad revolution started (probably) on a wet afternoon in 1999 when my rusty VW camper van rolled off the Fishguard-Rosslare ferry from the UK and stuttered onto Irish soil.

 With my suitcase-sized laptop stowed in the back, and my young family screaming excitedly in my ear, we set off to explore the land of the leprechauns.
 But now that I was running an online business, I needed to get online once in a while to keep my membership site running.

 Today, that would be easy.
 Just buy a local SIM card, or log onto WiFi almost anywhere.
 But back in the 20th century, it was a different story.No WiFi and no mobile SIMs.
 The era of Internet cafes was just around the corner, but none had reached Ireland.
 Co-working spaces were not even a concept yet.

 So every couple of days, I would knock on the door of random householders and offer them 10 Irish pounds (no Euros yet!) to borrow their Internet connection for half an hour.
 Some would take me up on the offer, and I was able to check email and deal with urgent website issues…but I had to be quick.

 We ended up moving 10,000 miles — all the way to Australia.
-My kids grew up going to the beach after school, and having a lot of fun in the sun.
-We traveled extensively, taking long vacations and going round the world several times.
+My kids grew up going to the beach after school and having a lot of fun in the sun.
+We traveled extensively, taking long vacations and going around the world several times.